 As your business grows or your business needs change, UCaaS adapts.
-For example, whether it's adding retail staff during the holidays, or allowing your employees to work from home, plugging a phone into an Ethernet jack and making a simple change on an intuitive dashboard interface is all it takes to onboard a new phone user.
+For example, whether it's adding retail staff during the holidays, adding tax preparers during tax season, or allowing your employees to work from home, plugging a phone into an Ethernet jack and making a simple change on an intuitive dashboard interface is all it takes to onboard a new phone user.

-Additionally, you can't predict where your business will be in two or three years, how many phone lines you'll need or how many locations you'll have.
+Additionally, you can't predict where your business will be in two or three years, how many phone lines you'll need, or how many locations you'll have.
 A cloud-based system is inherently flexible and scalable.
 UCaaS provides instant access to virtually limitless inbound and outbound call capacity.

 It reduces infrastructure management headaches and costs.
 UCaaS eliminates the need for upfront investments in costly PBX hardware, as well as separate building wiring for phones and data and maintenance items such as additional cards required for adding new employees.
 Also, few companies can afford to invest in or support a PBX at every site.

-With UCaaS, the entire infrastructure for your business communications resides in secure, redundant and geographically distributed data centres where telephony experts manage the system 24/7 (which results in carrier-grade reliability).
-This becomes an even bigger cost advantage with multiple locations because you eliminate more than one piece of PBX hardware, along with costly WAN connectivity.
-You no longer need skilled IT staff to manage one or more PBXs or have the expense and distraction of travelling to remote locations or calling a local service provider to make changes or repairs.
+With UCaaS, the entire infrastructure for your business communications resides in secure, redundant, and geographically distributed data centers where telephony experts manage the system 24/7 (which results in carrier-grade reliability).
+This becomes an even bigger cost advantage with multiple locations as you eliminate more than one piece of PBX hardware, along with costly WAN connectivity.
+You no longer need skilled IT staff to manage one or more PBXs or have the expense and distraction of traveling to remote locations or calling a local service provider to make changes or repairs.

->> It connects mobile and remote workers globally.
+- >> It connects mobile and remote workers globally.

 On-premises PBXs inherently lack direct connectivity to remote and mobile workers, and more advanced systems can charge you separate licensing fees.
 With UCaaS, workers at remote locations or home offices are connected in the same way as employees in the main corporate office.
-Mobile and remote workers also have access to voicemail, fax, email and all other company communications as if they're working in the office.

-- >> It gives you instant access to the latest features.
+Mobile and remote workers also have access to voicemail, fax, email, and all other company communications as if they're working in the office. - >>> It gives you instant access to the latest features.
 Some legacy PBX systems come with a limited feature set, and more advanced products may charge extra for basic features such as voicemail or the latest UC tools as they become available.
-Additionally, risky upgrades to ageing PBXs may be delayed, causing frustration and lost employee productivity.
-With UCaaS, the latest features and capabilities are continually integrated into the system. - It gives you greater control.
+Additionally, risky upgrades to aging PBXs may be delayed, causing lost employee productivity and frustration.
+With UCaaS, the latest features and capabilities are continually integrated into the system.

+- might seem to provide control.
 Having an on-premises PBX might seem to provide control, but hosting your business communications in the cloud actually affords you greater control that includes easier management.
 For example, with UCaaS, you no longer need to be in the same physical location as the phone system to manage it.
-When you're travelling or at home, you can make urgent changes to the system via a simple web interface using your laptop or smartphone.
-This direct access to the system also means you no longer have to deal with a third party or wait for them to make additions, moves or changes.
-For example, any IT person can add a new number in seconds using the web interface.
+When you're traveling or at home, you can make urgent changes to the system via a simple web interface using your laptop or smartphone.
+This direct access to the system also means you no longer have to deal with a third party or wait for them to make adds, moves, or changes.
+For example, any IT person can add a new number in seconds using the web interface. - >> It comes with "go faster" functions.
+Cloud-based UC platforms include Al-powered functionality to help speed up work processes.
+For example, admin is made quicker through tools such as auto-generated call transcripts, deals are more accurately forecast through predictive modeling, and staff are trained with Al-powered agent assist tools.